Jordan Pang: Valid oath-taking

 The Public Offices (Candidacy and Taking Up Offices) (Miscellaneous Amendments) Ordinance 2021 amends certain legislation, including requiring District Council (DC) members to take an oath to uphold the Basic Law of the HKSAR and bear allegiance to the HKSAR of the PRC.
 On September 10, 2021, the Hong Kong Government held the oath-taking ceremony for DC members from the Central and Western District Council, the Wan Chai District Council, the Eastern District Council and the Southern District Council at North Point Community Hall.
 The oath administrator determined that the oath taken by Jordan Pang was valid.

 Improving soccer pitch facilities

 In November 2021, Pang suggested to the government to improve soccer pitch facilities during the Central and Western District Council meeting.
 The LCSD replied that improvement works of soccer pitches at Conduit Road Service Reservoir Playground and Forbes Street Temporary Playground will begin in the year of 2021-22.
 The existing 7-a-side soccer pitches will be changed to 5-a-side soccer pitches, fitting the FIFA standards.
-Pang asked the LCSD to study if 7-a-side soccer pitches can be mixed with 5-a-side soccer pitches as anone-size-fits-all approach may not be practical.
+Pang asked the LCSD to study if 7-a-side soccer pitches can be mixed with 5-a-side soccer pitches as a one-size-fits-all approach may not be practical.
 Moreover, Pang urged the LCSD to add more AED machines to soccer pitches and basketball courts across Hong Kong.